Damir-Kanymkulov/Spark_practice/README.md

 - The updated data was saved to the parquet file.
 - SparkSession was stopped at the end.

 After generating a four-character geohash for corrected restaurant data, the same procedure was done to generate the four-character geohash for the weather data.
+All weather parquet files were combined and loaded using get_all_parquet_files() and spark.read.parquet() functions.
+Here, get_all_parquet_files() was defined to list all weather parquet files within the directory.